- New Testament (especially Pauline letters, Synoptic gospels, and Revelation)

 Revelations of Ideology: Apocalyptic Class Politics in Early Roman Palestine.
+Journal for the Study of Judaism Supplements 189.
 Leiden: Brill, 2018.

 Jewish Fictional Letters from Hellenistic Egypt: The Epistle of Aristeas and Related Literature (co-authored by L. Michael White).
 Atlanta: Society of Biblical Literature Press, 2018.

 The Struggle over Class: Socioeconomic Criticism of Ancient Christian Texts (co-edited by Michael A. Flexsenhar and Steven J. Friesen).
 SBL Writings from the Greco-Roman World Supplement Series.
-Atlanta: Society of Biblical Literature Press.
-In preparation.
+Atlanta: Society of Biblical Literature Press, 2021.

 The Psalms of Solomon: Texts, Contexts, and Intertexts (co-edited by Patrick Pouchelle and Kenneth Atkinson).
-SBL Early Judaism and Its Literature Series.
-Atlanta: Society of Biblical Literature Press.
-In preparation.
+SBL Early Judaism and Its Literature 54.
+Atlanta: Society of Biblical Literature Press, 2021.